| Egypt to Auckland,

 explaining how to board and exit the conveyor belt

+without shoes.
 A signpost informed us

 that 31 kilometers lay between our exhausted, jetlagged